- Tour vibrant Rio de Janeiro

 For the adventurous among you, take a boat tour into the middle of the falls to feel the spray of the water on your shoulders and feel the thundering water come down around you.

-Day 13: Iguazu Falls (Brazilian Side) - Rio de Janeiro
+Day 13: Iguazu Falls (Brazilian Side) to Rio de Janeiro

 The Iguazu Falls National Park covers 185,000 acres and was created in 1939.
 Its ecological beauty and biological reserve are classified as a UNESCO Natural Heritage Site.
-Today, pass by hundreds of smaller falls on your way the last one — Floriano Falls.
+Today, pass by hundreds of smaller falls on your way to the last one: Floriano Falls.

 Today is your last day in Brazil.
 Transfer to the airport for your flight home.
 Have a safe trip!